-The MikroTik hEX (RB750Gr3) (available on Amazon) is an inexpensive Gigabit router with advanced capabilities.
+The MikroTik hEX (RB750Gr3) (ad: available on Amazon) is an inexpensive network router with advanced capabilities.
 I’ve used it as my home router for the last five years.
 It’s not a consumer-grade product, and it certainly isn’t your grandma’s router!

 The hEX features five Gigabit Ethernet ports, an 0,88 GHz dual-core MIPS processor, and 0,25 GB RAM in a compact enclosure (optional).
 That’s roughly double the processing power and two–four times the RAM found in most consumer routers.
-It’s just enough for it to handle package switching for a Gigabit internet connection.
 Yet, it costs only just shy of 50 Euro (60 US).

 It can also do light Virtual Private Network (VPN) server duties for a handful of clients.
 MikroTik comes with OpenVPN and L2TP/IPsec servers built-in, but there isn’t support for the newer WireGuard protocol.
 However, the server will be bottlenecked by the processor before reaching speeds above ≈60 Mbps.
 For comparison: the Vilfo VPN router is intended for a similarly sized network, but features a twice as fast processor and 2 GiB of RAM.